 Generic top-level domains (gTLDs) are the most common type of domain extension used, and examples of gTLDs include .com, .net, .org, .gov and .edu.
 These TLDs are meant to signify the objective of a website — like commercial use (.com) or educational purposes (.edu).

 Related: What are the 5 most common domain extensions?

 Country-code top-level domain (ccTLD)

-A domain name is a specific string of text that can direct someone to a website.
+We’ve already mentioned that a domain name is a specific string of text that can direct someone to a website.
 This definition also loosely describes a Uniform Resource Locator (URL).
 In fact, people often use URL and domain interchangeably — even though there are specific differences.

 What is the URL?

 A Uniform Resource Locator (URL) is a string of characters in a web browser that identifies each item that exists on the internet, so that the server can display a specific resource to an end user.
 Every element on the internet — for example, each image and video we use on this blog — has a unique URL address so that it can be located.
 While a URL and domain name have similarities, the URL is much more descriptive.
 It actually encompasses the domain name and allows servers to pinpoint and render unique assets on a website.